-We shall also focus on how to create a custom baseline for Windows platforms using native Windows tools (as shown below), customize standards; of course this is dependent on organization’s desired level of security, pain points and rationale.
+We shall also focus on how to create a custom baseline for Windows platforms using native Windows tools (as shown below), customize standards; of course, this is dependent on an organization’s desired level of security, pain points and rationale.

 Module 4 exercises: